dropofwill/wwwdotcomslash/content/posts/taskwarrior-timesheet-plugin-plan.md

 ## Milestones

 1. Initial functionality: internals work and public API finalized.
-Rough due date: March 16th, may shift back if I need to spend more time on implementing functionality in the wrapper.
+Rough due date = March 16th, may shift back if I need to spend more time on implementing functionality in the wrapper.

 2. Reporting and external integration: all the charts and reporting features are working and any integration with external services are finalized.
-Rough due date: April 27th
+Rough due date = April 27th

 3. Initial Release: full to near full test coverage and packaged and submitted to at a minimum: RubyGems, AUR, and Debian (possibly also RPM as time permits).
-Rough due date: May 14th
+Rough due date = May 14th